IReNA-NucAstro-QuestionsTools/event_information/README.md

 # event_information

-Visit the [Wiki Page](https://github.com/IReNA-NucAstro-QuestionsTools/event_information/wiki) of the respository for all kinds of information for our event.
+Visit the [Wiki Page](https://github.com/IReNA-NucAstro-QuestionsTools/event_information/wiki) of the respository for all kinds of information about our event.